STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Introduction

-To address these problems, we take a data-driven approach to evaluate various locomotion features and identify the one that best correlates with bipedal instability predicting fallover risk.
+To address these problems, we take a data-driven approach to evaluate various locomotion features and identify the one that best correlates with bipedal instability for predicting fallover risk.
 A Transformer-based neural network, TravFormer, is then trained to predict the identified metric from terrain features and commanded velocity using simulated data.
-Instead of directly using the predicted instability as a traversability measure, we define bipedal traversability as the \textit{stability-aware command velocity}, i.e., the fastest command velocity that maintains predicted instability below a user-defined threshold, and used it to construct a traversability map over the environment, as illustrated in Fig.~\ref{fig:overview}.
+Instead of directly using the predicted instability as a traversability measure, we define traversability as the \textit{stability-aware command velocity}, i.e., the fastest command velocity that maintains predicted instability below a user-defined threshold, which we use to construct a traversability map over the environment, as illustrated in Fig.~\ref{fig:overview}.

 Estimating traversability as a stability-aware command velocity enables stability-prioritized navigation planning.
 Many traditional planning approaches take traversability as a cost term with tunable weights and jointly optimize it with other costs such as the path length ~\cite{fan2021step, frey2023fast, mccrory2023bipedal, yang2021real, castro2023does, wermelinger2016navigation}.
 However, varying path length scales across environments often necessitate re-tuning of weights.
-On the other hand, using stability-aware command velocity mitigates the effort of manual weight tuning, as terrain difficulty is inherently reflected in the temporal cost of traversal through a robot-specific instability threshold rather than environment-specific parameters.
-We leverage the advantage of the proposed traversability measure through our hierarchical Traversability-Informed Rapidly-exploring Random Tree Star (TravRRT*)~\cite{karaman2011sampling, gammell2014informed}--Model Predictive Control (MPC) navigation planning algorithm as shown in Fig. \ref{fig:overview}.
+On the other hand, using stability-aware command velocity mitigates the effort of manual weight tuning, as terrain difficulty is intrinsically encoded in the traversal time via a robot-specific instability threshold instead of environment-specific weights.
+We leverage this representation in a hierarchical Traversability-Informed Rapidly-exploring Random Tree Star (TravRRT*)--Model Predictive Control (MPC) navigation planning algorithm as shown in Fig. \ref{fig:overview}.
 The global TravRRT* planner simplifies the planning objective to navigation time optimization, while leveraging terrain traversability to guide informed sampling toward safer, more navigable regions.
 Additionally, the learned command is incorporated as a constraint in the Linear Inverted Pendulum Model (LIPM)-based local MPC planner, to generate an optimal motion plan that follows the global path while satisfying stability constraints.